-A tenant can be evicted in North Carolina if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in North Carolina if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

-North Carolina landlords are not required to give tenants written notice prior to beginning an eviction action for violating the lease/rental agreement.
+North Carolina landlords are not required to give tenants written notice prior to beginning an eviction action for violating the lease or rental agreement.

 Typical lease violations under this category could include things like damaging the rental property, having too many people residing in the rental unit, and having a pet when there’s a no-pet policy.

 A tenant who negligently or deliberately destroys the rental property is guilty of a Class 1 misdemeanor.